 Players must keep moving and make good V-cuts to receive the pass.
 Make good pass fakes.
 Keep the ball moving.
 All players should look for openings and possible takes to the hoop.

-Here is another variation called "Counter".
-This is useful against teams that switch on screens, and is helpful in creating "big-little" (and "little-big") mis-matches for the defense.
-See Diagrams G and H below.
-You set up a little differently with O3 on top, your post players on the top sidelines, and your guards (O1 and O2) lower on the wings (Diagram G).
-O1 and O2 set back-screens for the post players, who move down to the blocks.
+O1 and O2 back-screen for the post players, who move down to the blocks.
 Assuming the defense has switched on the screens, the post players now have smaller defenders guarding them.
-Both posts then flash back up to the elbows (Diagram H), looking for the pass.
+Both posts then flash back up to the elbows (diagram H), looking for the pass.
 Meanwhile your quick guards (O1 and O2) who are now being defended by slower post defenders (after the switch) make quick back-door cuts.

-2. If they trap the wings, have the opposite side wing flash EARLY.... you need someone in the middle of the floor to help relieve pressure.
-Then the opposite side hi player can cut back door.
+2. If they trap the wings, have the weakside wing flash EARLY - you need someone in the middle of the floor to help relieve pressure.
+Then the opposite side high player can cut back door.
 Scouting reports should be able to prepare you for this.
 This is something that your team should be prepared for as teams will try to do something to prevent you from holding the ball for any length of time.

-1. The same basic set is used (Diagram I below).
+Double-Up Vs. Zone Defenses1.
+The same basic set is used (diagram I).
 O5 can pass to either O1 or O2.
 The entry pass is then made to the wing (either O3 or O4 depending on which side the ball is on).

 1. Players are encouraged to interchange frequently in order to get to their offensive strengths, so that your post players get inside and your shooters pop outside.